sarahdonaghue/math-game/README.md

 # math-game

-This was created using HTML, CSS, and JavaScript.
+🚀 Technical Stack: HTML, CSS, JavaScript

 It is a Math Game that checks how well the users know their multiplication tables up to 10.